 Operations Update during COVID-19

-We are following the guidance to retail food and grocery stores operating during COVID-19 & currently are only open for Patio Dining, Takeout & Delivery.
-No Dine-in is being taken at this time.
+We are following the guidance to retail food and grocery stores operating during COVID-19 & currently open for Restaurant Dine-in, Patio Dining, Takeout & Delivery.

 Here at The Mantra Victoria we look forward to serve you, we are open for business.
 That being said, as much as we would like it to be business as usual, there are certain safety guidelines we must all follow.
 Staff and customers alike.
 Our COVID19 Safety Plan

 With that in mind, please respect the following guidelines:

 - Wear masks when not eating or drinking